aklapatch/DevToolsAndPractice/README.md

 + [Visual Studio Code](https://code.visualstudio.com/): The flexibility of a code editor with the power of an IDE.
 If only it was not made in Electron.

 + [VSCodium](https://github.com/VSCodium/vscodium): VSCode without telemetry.
 Also what I currently use.
-I used the Shades of Purple theme and usually reduce the font size.
+I used the Shades of Purple theme with Rainbow Brackets usually reduce the font size.

 + [Oni](https://github.com/onivim/oni): Nvim based nodal editor.
 A bit heavy, but I like it.